Brand Names: Annovera

 You may have breakthrough bleeding.
 Tell your doctor if this bleeding continues for longer than 7 days or is very heavy.

 If you need major surgery or will be on long-term bed rest, you may need to stop using this medicine for a short time.
 Any doctor or surgeon who treats you should know that you are using the vaginal ring.

-Whenever the ring is out of the vagina, keep the ring in the case provided.
+Whenever the ring is out of the vagina, wash the ring with mild soap and warm water, pat dry, and store in the case provided.
 Store at room temperature.
 Protect from heat, sunlight, and freezing.
 Follow the provided instructions for cleaning the vaginal ring when not in use.